firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q3-JUL/2019-09-17-city-of-the-angels.md

 I hope this finds you and your family in good health.

 I have entered the service of a priest of the order of the Franciscans and I am pleasantly surprised to find myself in a city as superb as Puebla de los Ángeles.
-Above all, because of the good disposition of its illustrious inhabitants to the well-appointed table (as you well know, dear friend, the Lord chose the sin of gluttony to be my sackcloth).
+Above all, because of how well disposed the illustrious inhabitants of this city are towards a richly-appointed table (as you well know, dear friend, the Lord chose the sin of gluttony to be my sackcloth).
 It prides itself on being a pious city.
 The Holy Mother has a lot of favor because the Cathedral is of Marian dedication and we are about to celebrate the centennial of its consecration.

 The only shadow that weighs on my heart is because of the children.
 Here they do not let native children mingle in the games of Creole children and people who consider themselves illustrious.
 When I asked one of the friars if they gave catechism to everyone together or divided them into groups, he looked at me as if I wanted to feed him a rat.